 If you’re looking for some of the best ESL kindergarten games, then you’re certainly in the right place.
-We have the top 15 to try out today, along with lesson plan ideas and a whole lot more.
+We have the best ones to try out today, along with lesson plan ideas and a whole lot more.
 Have some fun with your kindy kids who are learning English.

 Are you ready to get into the Kindergarten ESL activities?
-Keep on reading for the best 17 of them.
+Keep on reading for my top picks.

 #2: ESL Animal Activities